True North Behavioral Health Agency

 You must submit your:

-• Signed intake packet
+• Completed intake forms

 • Copy of photo ID

-• Court/probation/DFCS referral (if applicable)
+• Referral documentation (if applicable)

 No. All payments are final.
-Missed or late-cancelled sessions are non-refundable.

 Need Help?